 Tips To Remember While Using Coke Hair Rinse

 - Coca-Cola is a sugary drink, not a leave-in conditioner.
+So cleaning after using it is important.
 Rinse your hair and scalp thoroughly after washing them with Coke.

 - Use a mild shampoo on your hair.

 - Always detangle your hair before rinsing.
 Otherwise, it may cause tangles.